MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 You need to provide the ID publisher `DisplayName` at a minimum.
 ID can be any string value.
 The system checks if that publisher exists, else creates it and assigns an ID.

-For example, HR IT team of developers can create a publisher and ID the developers using an Microsoft Entra ID group.
+For example, HR IT team of developers can create a publisher and ID the developers using a Microsoft Entra ID group.

 Here's a sample of a publisher record: